yayinternet/cs193x-course/homework/hw4-musicbox.md

 ## 6. Implementation: Music visualization screen

 After the user has entered a valid Giphy query, the `MusicScreen` should **not** be immediately visible.
-- While staying hidden, the `MusicScreen` will tell the `GifDisplay` class begin preloading gifs.
+- While staying hidden, the `MusicScreen` should tell the `GifDisplay` class to begin preloading gifs.
+(Preloading is described in detail later in this section.)
-- When the `GifDisplay` class has preloaded at least 2 gifs, the `GifDisplay` class will notify the `MusicScreen` that it is ready to play.
+- When the `GifDisplay` class has preloaded at least 2 gifs, the `GifDisplay` class should notify the `MusicScreen` that it is ready to play.
-- At this point, the `MusicScreen` will show itself.
+- At this point, the `MusicScreen` should show itself.
-  - `MusicScreen` will start playing the selected song via the `AudioPlayer` object.
+  - `MusicScreen` should start playing the selected song via the `AudioPlayer` object.
-  - `MusicScreen` will also notify the `GifDisplay` to update the displayed gif whenever there's a kick in the song.
+  - `MusicScreen` should also notify the `GifDisplay` to update the displayed gif whenever there's a kick in the song.

-The rest of this section covers the details of how the `MusicScreen` should work.
+The rest of this section covers the details of the music visualization.

 ### General layout
 {:.no_toc}